Frequent Questions about the Management Standards for Hazardous Waste Pharmaceuticals and Amendment to the P075 Listing for Nicotine Final Rule

-Answer: Under previous requirements, any facility that generates hazardous waste pharmaceuticals was subject to the RCRA hazardous waste generator regulations.
+Under previous requirements, any facility that generates hazardous waste pharmaceuticals was subject to the RCRA hazardous waste generator regulations.
 These regulations vary depending on the total amount and type of hazardous waste generated at the site in a calendar month.
 Many healthcare facilities are considered large quantity generators (LQGs) because they generate more than 1 kilogram (kg) of acute hazardous waste per month.
-Under the final management standards, generators of hazardous pharmaceutical wastes will manage their hazardous waste pharmaceuticals under subpart P of part 266 in title 40 of the Code of Federal Regulations (CFR), instead of the standard RCRA generator regulations found in part 262.
+Under the final management standards, generators of hazardous pharmaceutical wastes will manage their hazardous waste pharmaceuticals under 40 CFR part 266, subpart P instead of the standard RCRA generator regulations found in 40 CFR part 262.
 Compared to the hazardous waste generator regulations, healthcare facilities operating under the new standards will have the following benefits:

 - A healthcare facility will not become a LQG, with all the associated requirements, when it generates more than 1 kg of acute hazardous waste pharmaceuticals in a month;

 - A healthcare facility will not have to comply with the satellite accumulation area regulations, which are a poor fit for healthcare facilities;

 - A healthcare facility will not need to specify hazardous waste codes on manifests;